Processing Kindle

 Yet another method is to hold the stick to be broken on a 45 degree angle touching a hard surface.
 Strike with a rock two inches up the stick from the contact point.

-A third way if you have no hard surfaces or rocks to strike with is to hold the stick 45 degrees from the ground and just push into it.
+A third way if you have no hard surfaces or rocks to strike with, is to hold the stick 45 degrees from the ground and just push into it.

 Finally, you can break thick kindle over a hard rock by whacks at about a third of the way from the end.
 Doing this will hurt the hand at first, but you will eventually get a feel for exactly where the log must be struck so there is no vibration transfer to your hand.

 Leather gauntlet mitten are essential in winter as they have myriad of uses.
-You can neel on them briefly and avoid pant tares, sit on them, and lay them over your leg before breaking sticks to avoid wear to your pants.
+You can kneel on them briefly and avoid pant tares, sit on them, and lay them over your leg before breaking sticks to avoid wear to your pants.

 These tricks are important as it will spare your pant knees and shirts from developing rip holes by breaking the sticks there.